MeerKatDev/secp256k1-wallet-rs/README.md

 # Wallet handler with DB

-`wallet-cli` is a command-line interface for managing secp256k1 wallets and signatures.
+`wallet-cli` is a command-line interface for managing secp256k1 and ed25519 wallets (despite the name) and signatures.

 It is a simple CLI app which
  - creates keypairs/wallets